rafaelromao/keyboards/docs/romak.md

 Romak is a new keyboard layout, inspired by [Colemak](https://colemak.org) and [BEAKL](https://ieants.cc/beakl), improved to remove load from pinkies and for typing in Portuguese and English, using a one-shot layer to extend the base layer with accented and less frequent keys.

-The number of alpha keys and the number of thumb keys can vary, from a total of 36 down to 28 keys.
-The variations with less keys reduce the use of pinky and index fingers.

 ![img](../img/romak.png)